 Sturridge was just a youngster at Manchester City you could’ve snapped up for cheap back in FM09.
 Now of Liverpool and a scorer at a World Cup, it’s safe to say Sturridge fulfilled his potential.

 Flop – Cherno Samba

-Legend has it that Michael Owen once personally called Samba as a schoolboy to get him to sign for Liverpool when he was still in school and on Millwall’s books.
-After scoring 132 goals in 32 youth games, he became everyone’s dream back in Championship Manager 2001-2 (the first edition I ever played), but in real life, he was far from being a world-beater.
-He looked like a man amongst boys at youth level (quite literally), but as a professional, his career saw him have modest spells at Cadiz, Plymouth Millwall, FC Haka, FK Tonsberg and Gambian side Samger FC, before retiring in 2015.
+Legend has it that Michael Owen once personally called Cherno Samba as a schoolboy to get him to sign for Liverpool when he was still in school and on Millwall’s books.
+After scoring 132 goals in 32 youth games, he became everyone’s dream back in Championship Manager 2001-2, but in real life, he was far from being a world-beater.
+He looked like a man amongst boys at youth level (quite literally), but as a professional, his career saw him have modest spells at Cadiz, Plymouth, Millwall, FC Haka, FK Tonsberg and Gambian side Samger FC, before retiring in 2015.

-Benzema on the other hand was kind to us all as he stayed at Lyon until 2009, and had at least 2 seasons before his move to Real Madrid which qualified his a bonafide FM star worth signing.
-Yes, he was expensive, but he was worth every penny if you could prize him away from Lyon before Madrid pounced in 2009.
+Benzema on the other hand was kind to us all as he stayed at Lyon until 2009 and had at least two seasons before his move to Real Madrid which qualified his a bona fide FM star worth signing.
+Yes, he was expensive, but he was worth every penny if you could prize him away from Lyon before Los Blancos pounced.

 More gaming guides: